ehorodyski/bus-schedule/UPDATE_GUIDE.md

-#  Guide
+#  Update Guide

-This guide will walk through the process of how the [BusSchdeule](README.md) web application has been Updated from Angular 4 to Angular 8.
-Additionally, as part of the update process, [NgRx](https://ngrx.io/) has been added and introduced into the application in order to better maintain application state, providing a better end-user experience.
+This guide walks-through the process of updating the [BusSchedule](README.md) web application from Angular 4 to Angular 8.
+As part of the update process, [NgRx](https://ngrx.io/) has been introduced and integrated in order to better maintain application state.

+## Updating Angular Versions

+Angular provides an online updating guide that provides a list of steps needed to take in order to update [from Angular 4 to Angular 8](https://update.angular.io/#4.0:8.0).

+While the guide _does not_ recommend updating across multiple major versions, the steps generated from Angular's update guide were followed during the update in addition to the following steps:

+1. Using a new sample Angular 8 project to re-align existing npm package dependency versions for dependencies present across both projects.
+2. Packages `@angular/cdk`, `tslib`, and `@angular-devkit/build-angular` were added that facilitate Angular 8 but were not present in the existing project.
+3. Terminal command `ng update` was run to re-scaffold the existing project to match Angular 8's specifications.
+4. Update `angular-2-local-storage` from `1.0.1` to `3.0.1` in order to compile alongside the rest of the updated dependencies.
+5. Refactor services using `Http` to align with the updated `HttpClient` (from `@angular/common/http`).
+6. Refactor `rxjs` imports to align with the updated version.

+### Angular Material
+The existing version of [Angular Material](https://material.angular.io/)  (`2.0.0-beta.6`) was drastically changed as Angular Material updated.
+Several steps were taken to align Angular Material with the updated version (`8.1.2`).

+1. `AngularMaterialModule` created in the root app folder (`/src/app/material.module.ts`).
+This module `imports` and `exports` individual Angular Material components used within BusSchedule.
+2. Modules requiring components from Angular Material updated to include `AngularMaterialModule` import dependency.
+3. HTML elements starting with `md` changed to start with `mat` to align with updated Angular Material specifications.
+4. Material menu icon residing in `<bus-root>` updated to address styling issues.

+## Integrating NgRx

+[NgRx](https://ngrx.io/) introduces _reactive programming_ into an Angular application.
+Reactive programming is a way for applications to handle events and data flow in applications.
+With reactive programming, instead of pushing data directly to components or services that need it, the component or service reacts to when data changes.

+---

 ### Why Update?